AFIT-R/afit-r.github.io/analytics/predictive/ts_exp_smoothing.md

 l_{t} = \alpha{y_{t}} + (1 - \alpha)l_{t-1}
 $$

 In both equations we can see that the most weight is placed on the most recent observation.
-In practice, $\alpha$ equal to 0.1-0.2 tends to perform quite well but we'll demonstrate shortly how to tune this parameter.
-When $\alpha$ is closer to 0 we consider this *slow learning* because the algorithm gives historical data more weight.
-When $\alpha$ is closer to 1 we consider this *fast learning* because the algorithm gives more weight to the most recent observation; therefore, recent changes in the data will have a bigger impact on forecasted values.
-The following table illustrates how weighting changes based on the $\alpha$ parameter:
+In practice, $$\alpha$$ equal to 0.1-0.2 tends to perform quite well but we'll demonstrate shortly how to tune this parameter.
+When $$\alpha$$ is closer to 0 we consider this *slow learning* because the algorithm gives historical data more weight.
+When $$\alpha$$ is closer to 1 we consider this *fast learning* because the algorithm gives more weight to the most recent observation; therefore, recent changes in the data will have a bigger impact on forecasted values.
+The following table illustrates how weighting changes based on the $$\alpha$$ parameter:

 <div id="alpha-chart" class="section level1" style="width: 100%;">
 <table style="font-size:13px;">